-5 Shape of the observed spectra
+5 Shape of the observed spectra for silicon crystals with different thicknesses

 The optimum thickness for an (e,2e) experiment does not correspond to the thickness with maximum coincidence count rate.
 Elastic and inelastic multiple scattering do not affect the temporal correlation between the two emerging electrons.
 For the thicker samples a large fraction of the coincidence events are contaminated by multiple scattering.
 This fact is dramatically illustrated in Fig. 6 for the case of silicon.
 Here we present spectra at zero momentum and momentum densities at the valence band maximum.
 For the thickest samples the measured intensity increases with increasing binding energy, and these spectra contain very little information about the electronic structure.
 Only for the thinnest sample does the valence band become the most intense feature.
 The momentum densities at the valence band maximum are less affected by the thickness, increasing thickness mainly causes a reduction in the absolute intensity.
 These measurements for the < 111 > direction show clearly the effect of diffraction: the main peaks at ± 1.0 a.u. is accompanied by minor peaks at 0 a.u. and near 2 a.u., separations corresponding to the smallest reciprocal lattice vector ($|G{<111>}| = 1.06$ a.u.).
-For more details see [13,14].
+The smooth slowly varying intensity in between the peaks are due to incoherent (thermal diffuse) scattering.
+For more details on the identification of the diffracted contribution and the result for somewhat thinner films see [10,18].